LibertyDSNP/spec/pages/Graph/Overview.md

 A graph change will contain the following information: `fromId`, `changeType`, `objectId`, `nonce`.
 See [Messages Overview](/Messages/Overview) for more information on these fields.

 ## Graph Storage
-All graph change announcements are signed and added to a [batch file](/Batches/Overview).
+All graph change announcements are signed and added to a [Batch File](/BatchPublication/Overview).
-Once that batch file is complete, it is [announced](/Messages/Announce) on the blockchain per the DSNP specification.
-Each announce event specifies the type of ([dsnpType](/Messages/Announce)) messages that are in the batch file.
+The Batch File is [published](/BatchPublication/Publish) on the blockchain.

 ## Graph Retrieval, Ordering & Reading
 A user's graph can be derived for any given point in time by retrieving the graph change events for that time period (i.e. from block 0 to block 10).